Yellow dog sitting by a food bowl with a meal for digestive support.

 The first step is to pinpoint what’s actually going on with your dog’s tummy.
 Is it occasional diarrhea, stubborn constipation, or embarrassing gas?
 Some dogs struggle with anal gland issues (the dreaded "scooting"), while others might have a habit of eating their own poop (coprophagia).
 Each of these issues points to a different kind of imbalance.
 A product formulated with pumpkin and fiber might be perfect for firming up loose stools, while a supplement rich in specific probiotics for dogs can help rebalance gut bacteria to reduce gas and bloating.
 By matching the product to the problem, you’re addressing the root cause instead of just hoping for the best.

-Consider Age, Size, and Breed Requirements
+Factor in Their Age, Size, and Breed

 A tiny Yorkie puppy has vastly different dietary needs than a full-grown Great Dane.
 That’s why age, size, and even breed are so important when choosing a digestive aid.
 A high-potency formula designed for a large breed could be too much for a small dog, while a senior dog might need extra support that a younger pup doesn’t.
 Always check the packaging for a daily feeding guide, which is usually based on your dog’s weight.
 Following these guidelines ensures your dog gets the correct dosage for their specific size, making the product both safe and effective.